Related Expertise: Climate Change and Sustainability, Social Impact

 Fortunately, a small set of companies is already uniquely positioned with the incentives and resources to commit to true net zero.
 For them, the benefits could significantly outweigh the costs, and their actions would have an outsized long-term climate impact.
 As early adopters of true net zero, these companies will lower the price of permanent removals and allow others to follow, thereby driving the scaling needed to help us stay within our carbon budget.
 (See “Getting Technical.”)

-In addition to being temporary, today’s nature-based removal technologies face practical constraints, such as competition for land.
+In addition to their risk of being temporary, today’s nature-based removal technologies face practical constraints, such as competition for land.
 According to the Intergovernmental Panel on Climate Change (IPCC), devoting land to large-scale forestation, for instance, would lead to food prices in 2050 that are 80% higher than they would otherwise be.

 Without mainstream technologies that remove CO2 from the atmosphere for good, humanity will face a dilemma: either eliminate emissions from fossil fuels completely, or rely on temporary removals for any emissions left over after significant reductions.
 The first option would cause severe economic and social disruption.
 Countless activities emit at least some CO2, and prohibiting all emissions would even preclude critical mitigation technologies, such as carbon capture and storage for power, steel, and cement production (which typically are incapable of eliminating emissions entirely).
-Meanwhile, the second option risks eventually worsening and perpetuating climate change—and shifting the burden of mitigation to future generations.
+Meanwhile, the second option risks only delaying climate change—and shifting the burden of mitigation to future generations.

 Since emitting CO2 from fossil fuels creates a permanent problem for the world, the only way to truly undo those emissions is with permanent removals.
 True net zero is how we escape the mitigation dilemma, but that critical option will only become available if early adopters emerge to take the lead.